radaniba/beautiful-jekyll/_posts/2017-02-20-how-to-choose-a-great-data-science-book.markdown

 # Conclusion

-This is a very subjective classification, I might come back and edit/append this post as I am continuing reading more books, **if you have books suggestions please comment below and let's discuss**
+This is a very subjective classification, I might come back and edit/append this post as I am continuing to read more books, **if you have a book suggestion please comment below and let's discuss**

-By the time of finishing this post and editing the content my library is already 20% bigger then when I started writing, so I think I will be editing this post quite often, make sure you subscribe below in order to keep informed about new reviews/additions.
+By the time I finished this post and edited the content, my library was already 20% bigger then when I started writing, so I think I will be editing this post quite often, make sure you subscribe below in order to keep informed about new reviews/additions.